uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Best practices for Aboriginal wellness involve a range of services from mainstream health care to traditional practices and medicines, all under community leadership and control.
 Such an integrated approach has the power to improve the lives of all community members.

-Calls to Action
+#### Calls to Action

-21)	 We call upon the federal government to provide sustainable funding for existing and new Aboriginal healing centres to address the physical, mental, emotional, and spiritual harms caused by residential schools, and to ensure that the funding of healing centres in Nunavut and the Northwest Territories is a priority.
+21. We call upon the federal government to provide sustainable funding for existing and new Aboriginal healing centres to address the physical, mental, emotional, and spiritual harms caused by residential schools, and to ensure that the funding of healing centres in Nunavut and the Northwest Territories is a priority.

-22)	 We call upon those who can effect change within the Canadian health-care system to recognize the value of Aboriginal healing practices and use them in the treatment of Aboriginal patients in collaboration with Aboriginal healers and Elders where requested by Aboriginal patients.
+22. We call upon those who can effect change within the Canadian health-care system to recognize the value of Aboriginal healing practices and use them in the treatment of Aboriginal patients in collaboration with Aboriginal healers and Elders where requested by Aboriginal patients.

 Overcoming the health legacy of the residential schools will require a long-term investment in Aboriginal communities, so that communities can revive their capacity to heal themselves.
 One key investment will be the training of more Aboriginal health and social service professionals.
-The work that Health Canada’s community cultural and traditional knowledge healing team members did in support of this Commission and other
+The work that Health Canada’s community cultural and traditional knowledge healing team members did in support of this Commission and other<!--x-->
 Settlement Agreement processes is but one example of the invaluable service these professionals can provide.

-Call to Action
+#### Call to Action

-23)	 We call upon all levels of government to: i.
-Increase the number of Aboriginal professionals working in the health-care field. ii.
-Ensure the retention of Aboriginal health-care providers in Aboriginal communities. iii.
-Provide cultural competency training for all health-care professionals.
+23. We call upon all levels of government to:

+    1. Increase the number of Aboriginal professionals working in the health-care field.
+    2. Ensure the retention of Aboriginal health-care providers in Aboriginal communities.
+    3. Provide cultural competency training for all health-care professionals.

 Closing the gap in health outcomes will come about only as part of a comprehensive strategy of change.
 To be more effective in improving health outcomes, non-Aboriginal medical practitioners must develop a better understanding of the health issues facing Canada’s Aboriginal peoples and of the legacy of residential schools.

-Call to Action
+#### Call to Action

-24)	 We call upon medical and nursing schools in Canada to require all students to take a course dealing with Aboriginal health issues, including the history and legacy of residential schools, the _United Nations Declaration on the Rights of Indigenous Peoples_, Treaties and Aboriginal rights, and Indigenous teachings and practices.
+24. We call upon medical and nursing schools in Canada to require all students to take a course dealing with Aboriginal health issues, including the history and legacy of residential schools, the _United Nations Declaration on the Rights of Indigenous Peoples_, Treaties and Aboriginal rights, and Indigenous teachings and practices.
 This will require skills-based training in intercultural competency, conflict resolution, human rights, and anti-racism.

-Justice
+### Justice

 Residential schools inflicted profound injustices on Aboriginal people.
 Aboriginal parents were forced, often under pressure from the police, to give up their children to the schools.